Frequently Asked Questions

 - $256 per month for two family members, each taking weekly 30-minute private lessons.

-If your first lesson falls in the middle of the month, we will prorate your tuition for the 1st month to reflect only the lessons you actually receive.
+We offer lessons on a month-to-month basis with no registration fee or annual material fees, no contracts and no semester minimums.
+Students may begin at anytime during the month.
+If your first lesson doesn’t fall on the first week of the month, we will prorate your tuition to reflect only the lessons you actually receive in your first month of lessons.
 After that, we charge a monthly flat rate and tuition remains the same each month.
+Students will have 4 lessons in most months.
 Occasionally, a student will receive only 3 lessons in a month due to the presence of a major holiday.
-However, all students receive extra lessons throughout the year because some months have more than 4 weeks.
+However, all students will receive extra lessons throughout the year because some months have more than 4 weeks.
 Months with 5 lessons balance out the occasional months where a holiday causes a student to receive 3 lessons.
+Our school calendar is created so that there are 48 lessons over the course of the year giving students an average of 4 lessons per month once holidays and months with 5 lessons are factored in.
 When comparing tuition between schools, remember that some schools increase tuition or skip lessons for months that have an extra (5th) lesson.
 At our school, the 5th lesson is always included at no extra charge.

-Tuition is drafted electronically, once a month through your checking account or through Visa/Master card.
+Tuition is drafted electronically, on the 3rd of each month through your checking account or through Visa/Master card.
 There is no contract using this method, and you are free to discontinue lessons at any time.
-However, when you wish to stop lessons, you’ll need to notify our front desk staff by the 15th of the month to discontinue charges for subsequent months.
-Please call our schools if you have any questions about our payment methods.
+However, when you wish to stop lessons, be sure to notify us by the 15th of the final month to discontinue future charges.
+Please call our school at 512-989-2425 if you have any questions about our payment methods.
 We’ll be happy to talk to you about how we collect tuition.

-No, we do not charge an enrollment fee, administration fee, or office fee.
+No, we do not charge an registration/enrollment fee, administration fee, or office fee.

 Some teachers prepare material for students while others use method books.
 Your teacher will let you know at your lesson.
-For your convenience, Pfluger-Rock is a Hal Leonard Dealer and we do stock many of the most popular books that our teachers use.
-The cost of books are not included in tuition.
+For your convenience, Pfluger-Rock School of Music is a Hal Leonard Dealer and we do stock many of the most popular books that our teachers use such as the Faber Piano Adventures series.
+The cost of books are not included in tuition but the cost for books is minimal.

 The best way to set up lessons, is to go to contact located on the red menu bar at the far right, then fill out the contact form.
 Or you may call 512-989-2425 or email email@example.com.
 If you get our voice mail, please leave a message and your call will be returned promptly.
 Please let us know which instrument you want to learn how to play, the age of the student if the student is a child and whether or not you have an instrument yet.
 You’re welcome to call anytime of the day.
-We try to answer outside of our normal lesson hours (3:30-8:00 pm whenever possible).
+We try to answer calls before our normal lesson hours (3:00-8:00 pm Mon-Thur, 3:00-6:30 Fri) and on weekends whenever possible.

 Each of the teachers that work at Pfluger-Rock School of Music was selected based on education, performance credentials and teaching experience.
 Our teachers come from diverse musical backgrounds.
 Whenever possible, we try to match new students to the teacher who will be most appropriate for their needs.
 Check the Teachers page for individual teacher bio’s.